daler/dotfiles/_sources/starthere.rst.txt

 This step sets up `vim-plug <https://github.com/junegunn/vim-plug>`_, placing the required files in the locations expected by vim and neovim.
-If you're using :ref:`option1`, there are a lot of vim plugins included, which you can read more about at :ref:`vim`.
-If you're using :ref:`option2`, then you may or may not have any plugins configured, so you might not need this step.
+If you're using :ref:`option1`, then you should do this.
+There are a lot of vim plugins included, which you can read more about at :ref:`vim`.
+If you're using :ref:`option2`, this step is useful if you have plugins managed by vim-plug.

 - set up vim-plug: